Giveth/giveth-wiki/wiki/documentation/product-definition.md

 ### <a name="product-definition-milestone">Milestone</a>

-Milestones can be created within a Campaign and are the only way how to get donations out of the Giveth system.
+Milestones can be created within a Campaign and are the only way to get donations out of the Giveth system.
 Givers can donate money directly to a Milestone: The actual donation flow is very simple and is depicted in [Figure 14](#product-definition-fig-milestone-donation-statediagram).

 Milestones require a specific workflow, where several roles have to work with the Milestone in order for it to be completed and for the donated funds to transfer ownership to the Receiver and allow the donations to be taken out of the Giveth system (see [Figure 15](#product-definition-fig-milestone-statediagram)).
 Each Milestone has a completion date, by which it needs to be completed or it will be cancelled.

 Required information upon creation of a Milestone are:
   - requested amount of Ether
-  - description of conditions to be fulfilled to complete the milestone.
+  - description of conditions to be fulfilled to complete the Milestone.

 #### <a name="product-definition-milestone-manager">Milestone Manager</a>